-- For all other Computer Science courses not mentioned above, registration for CS minors will become available later - after the CS major admission process before each semester (mid-August for the Fall semester, early January for the Spring semester).
+- For all other Computer Science courses not mentioned above, registration for CS minors will become available later - after the CS major admission process before each semester (generally mid-August for the Fall semester, early January for the Spring semester).
 Since we cannot guarantee availability in 300/400 level CSC courses for minors, we recommend you register for cross-listed and/or CSCV courses (see above) - with the potential to swap them for other CSC courses later (if available).

 - Summer CSC courses will be available to CS minors when registration opens to all students (generally early April).

 If you are a Computer Science minor looking for additional course options to fulfill the upper division units requirement for your minor, the CS advising team encourages you to consider enrolling in computer science courses offered through the UA College of Applied Science & Technology (CAST).